nvtkaszpir/devops-and-deployments/README.md

 - decide if it should be a solo game or coop (also decides time limit):
   - solo - for coffee break - would be much easier to actually script it
   - coop - over the Internet or with your imaginary friends
-- character attributes
+- game master doc
-- character skills
+- premade campaigns
 - mission constraints, something like:
   - time limit
   - budget